panagosg7/Android-NoSleep/README.md

 This is the accompanying implementation for the tool described [here](http://goto.ucsd.edu/~pvekris/docs/hotpower12.pdf)

+This tool is based on [WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page), now also maintained in [GitHub](https://github.com/wala/WALA).

 # How to use

-## 0. Retarget Dalvik into Java Bytecode
+## Retarget Dalvik into Java Bytecode

+The input to our tool needs to be in Java Bytecode (JAR form).

-To retarget a target APK into a Java JAR, use
-[Dare: Dalvik Retargetting](http://siis.cse.psu.edu/dare/)
+To retarget a target APK into a Java JAR I suggest using [Dare: Dalvik Retargetting](http://siis.cse.psu.edu/dare/)

 I have only tried the version for Linux.